 Cow to Cone in 4 days

-Day 1 starts early.
-3am early.
-We milk the cows in these early morning hours.
+Starting at 3am, we milk the cows in these early morning hours.
 By 5am our creamery staff has arrived and gets to work pasteurizing and homogenizing the milk and cream.
-Creamery staff fill 10 gallon milk cans with pasteurized milk and cream to send to the bakery.
+Creamery staff fills 10 gallon milk cans with pasteurized milk and cream to send to the bakery.

-Day 2 bakery staff take the milk and cream and heat it up in a 40 gallon steam kettle.
+The bakery staff takes the milk and cream and heats it up in a 40 gallon steam kettle.
 While it's heating they mix in sugar, corn syrup solids, eggs, and a stabilizer.
 We try to use as few ingredients as possible without sacrificing quality and texture.
 Once the mix has been made it is transferred to 3 gallon containers and rolled into our blast chiller.
 The chiller rapidly cools the mix down and allows it to age.
 Aging the mix ensures the protein, fat, and water molecules are properly emulsified.

-Day 3 we take the ice cream mix and churn it into ice cream.
+We take the ice cream mix and churn it into ice cream.
 Think of the mix as a blank canvas.
-We can add vanilla or strawberry, mint or cookie dough.
+We can add vanilla or strawberry, mint, or cookie dough.
 3 gallons of mix plus flavorings go into the ice cream machine for 14 minutes.
-What comes out is like soft serve in consistency.
+What comes out is like a soft serve consistency.
 We pack it into containers and send it to the freezer for a deep freeze.

 In 2017 we hosted 8 'pop-up' ice cream shops in Wright's Dairy Farm and Bakery's Cake Shop.
 They were a huge hit so in 2018 we hosted a 'pop-up' every week during the summer.
 Building on that momentum we knew 2019 was the year to make the leap and invest in a stand-alone scoop shop.
 In February we reached out to Chameleon Concessions to start the process of building out a trailer for our ice cream shop.
 They specialize in renovating vintage vehicles and trailers for food businesses.
-After weeks of back and forth and scouring the area we found The Countess.
+After weeks of back and forth and scouring the area, we found The Countess.
 The Countess is a 1966 Streamline Trailer turned scoop shop.
-For the 2019 season she will be permanently parked at Wright's Dairy Farm and Bakery.
 Come check her out and grab a cone!